Paulo Kafeero

 Paulo Kafeero born Paul Job Kafeero and musically or commonly known as Prince Job Paulo Kafeero(Golden boy of Africa)(12 July 1970 – 17 May 2007) was a Ugandan Afro-folk singer.
-He is regarded as one of the pioneers of the local Ugandan Genre Kadongo Kamu (One Drum\beat), Kafeero won the Pearl of Africa Music Awards for best Kadongo Kamu artist/group.
+He is regarded as one of the pioneers of the local Ugandans Genre Kadongo Kamu (One Drum\beat), Kafeero won the Pearl of Africa Music Awards for best Kadongo Kamu artist/group.

 Early life and education

 Kafeero began school at Nkokonjjeru Demonstration Primary School in 1977, and went on to Ngogwe Baskerville secondary school.
 In the same year he began school, his father left the family because of his mother's opposition to his interest in music, he went to stay in the nearby village of Masaba with his older sister Grace and her husband.
 Grace's husband intermittently paid his school fees after his father's abandonment.
 With no secure source of school fees, Kafeero did not finish secondary school.

 He earned money by making bricks, cultivating beans, selling used clothes, and tailoring.
 Kafeero's father gave no further support and had no contact with his son until he became famous.